yzxie/yzxie.github.io/_posts/2018-12-07-dubbo-spring.markdown

 	  @return an instance of the bean (can be {@code null})
 	  @throws Exception in case of creation errors
 	  @see FactoryBeanNotInitializedException
-	 /
+	 */
 	T getObject() throws Exception;

-	/
+	/*
 	  Return the type of object that this FactoryBean creates, or {@code null} if not known in advance.
-	  <p>This allows one to check for specific types of beans without
-	  instantiating objects, for example on autowiring.
+	  This allows one to check for specific types of beans without instantiating objects, for example on autowiring.
-	  <p>In the case of implementations that are creating a singleton object,
-	  this method should try to avoid singleton creation as far as possible;
+	  In the case of implementations that are creating a singleton object, this method should try to avoid singleton creation as far as possible;
 	  it should rather estimate the type in advance.
 	  For prototypes, returning a meaningful type here is advisable too.
-	  <p>This method can be called <i>before</i> this FactoryBean has
-	  been fully initialized.
+	  This method can be called <i>before</i> this FactoryBean has been fully initialized.
 It must not rely on state created during initialization; of course, it can still use such state if available.
-	  <p><b>NOTE:</b> Autowiring will simply ignore FactoryBeans that return
-	  {@code null} here.
+	  NOTE:</b> Autowiring will simply ignore FactoryBeans that return {@code null} here.
 Therefore it is highly recommended to implement this method properly, using the current state of the FactoryBean.
 	  @return the type of object that this FactoryBean creates, or {@code null} if not known at the time of the call
 	  @see ListableBeanFactory#getBeansOfType
-	 /
+	 */
 	Class<?> getObjectType();

-	/
+	/*
 	  Is the object managed by this factory a singleton?
 That is, will {@link #getObject()} always return the same object (a reference that can be cached)?